 • A boggy garden is a great spot to grow taro.

-• Taro doesn't store well, so it's best to leave the roots in the soil until needed.
+• Taro doesn't store well, so it's best to leave the corms in the soil until they're needed.

 Companion plants